 Custom Web Publishing: To integrate your FileMaker database with a custom website, use the Custom Web Publishing technologies.
-See FileMaker Server Custom Web Publishing with PHP and FileMaker Server Custom Web Publishing with XML.
+See FileMaker Server Custom Web Publishing Guide.

 Chapter 2 Designing a FileMaker WebDirect solution

 With FileMaker WebDirect, you can host FileMaker solutions for web users and extend existing solutions to the web for occasional or remote users.